This sounds like a good plugin idea.

 This effectively utilizes the workaround shared above.

 After mulling this over, I’m gonna go with the following workaround: to prevent any possible occurrence of the link display text auto-rename introduced in ver.
-1.2.1, I will prepend all link display text with a distinguishing character like so:
+1.2.1, I will prepend all link display text with a zero-width space.

-I also set up regex search-and-replace rule in Linter to automate this process.
+I set up regex search-and-replace rule in Linter to automate this process.
+(It’s also possible to apply this rule to all existing notes by running the command to lint all files).

 Alternatively, for the problem outlined in the OP, one could, whenever creating an unresolved link, duplicate its target into link display text but add a distinguishing character to it like so: